 • Washoe County residents: Absentee Voter Information

-The Absentee Ballot Request Form must be received by your local county election official by the appropriate deadline.
+* The Absentee Ballot Request Form must be received by your local county election official by 5p.m. on the date listed below.

 • Primary Election Absent Ballot Request Deadline